apischdo/Comp3800WIT-Fall2022/README.md

-# Comp3800WIT-Fall2022
+# Comp3800WIT-Spring2023
-The content therein supports the WIT Syllabus for Fall of 2022
+The content therein supports the WIT Syllabus for Spring of 2023